arcanericky/golang-dev-docker-images/README.md

 ## Purpose

 Occasionally I have the pleasure of developing software using [Go](https://golang.org/).
 I usually do this with [Visual Studio Code](https://code.visualstudio.com/), Go, and other tools installed natively.
 I perform final builds using Go in a [Docker](https://www.docker.com/) container.
-These are the images I use.
+This is the code used to generate the images I use.

+If you're not interested in the source you can use the images by [**pulling them from Docker Hub**](https://hub.docker.com/r/arcanericky/golang-dev).

 ## Building